 3. The Aperture – the “Iris” of the Camera

 While the lens is like the pupil, the aperture of the lens functions like the iris.
 Similar to how the pupil regulates the amount of light entering the eye, the aperture controls the amount of light.
-More precisely, the size of the lens aperture determines the amount of light, just as the iris controls the light amount by regulating the pupil size.
+More precisely, the size of the lens aperture determines the amount of light, just as the iris controls the light amount by adjusting the pupil size.
 A large aperture opening provides a bright image, and a small aperture opening creates a dark image.

 SIRUI Night Walker T1.2

-With a large aperture of T1.2, the SIRUI Night Walker T1.2 is very suitable for night shots and portrait photography with depth effect.
+With a large aperture of T1.2, the SIRUI Night Walker T1.2 is very suitable for night photography and portrait photography with depth effect.
 A large aperture can capture more light, which is very helpful for photography in the dark night.
 Furthermore, it compresses depth and enlarges the background, making the main subject stand out clearly.
-Additionally, the SIRUI Night Walker T1.2 weighs only 587g, very compact and portable.
+Additionally, the SIRUI Night Walker T1.2 weighs only 587g, making it very compact and portable.

 Moreover, the shutter speed affects the amount of light.
-When the lid blinks slowly, meaning the eye stays open longer, the eye takes in more light.
+When the eyelid blinks slowly, meaning the eye stays open longer, the eye takes in more light.
 Similarly, a slow shutter speed gathers more light, making the photo brighter.

 Conclusion: